Learning rate: Learning rate schedule

 Decay serves to settle the learning in a nice place and avoid oscillations, a situation that may arise when a too high constant learning rate makes the learning jump back and forth over a minimum, and is controlled by a hyperparameter.

 Momentum is analogous to a ball rolling down a hill; we want the ball to settle at the lowest point of the hill (corresponding to the lowest error).
 Momentum both speeds up the learning (increasing the learning rate) when the error cost gradient is heading in the same direction for a long time and also avoids local minima by 'rolling over' small bumps.
-Momentum is controlled by a hyper parameter analogous to a ball's mass which must be chosen manually—too high and the ball will roll over minima which we wish to find, too low and it will not fulfil its purpose.
+Momentum is controlled by a hyperparameter analogous to a ball's mass which must be chosen manually—too high and the ball will roll over minima which we wish to find, too low and it will not fulfil its purpose.
 The formula for factoring in the momentum is more complex than for decay but is most often built in with deep learning libraries such as Keras.

 Time-based learning schedules alter the learning rate depending on the learning rate of the previous time iteration.
 Factoring in the decay the mathematical formula for the learning rate is:

 where $\eta$ is the learning rate, $d$ is a decay parameter and $n$ is the iteration step.

-Step-based learning schedules changes the learning rate according to some pre defined steps.
+Step-based learning schedules changes the learning rate according to some predefined steps.
 The decay application formula is here defined as:

-where $\eta_{n}$ is the learning rate at iteration $n$, $\eta_0$ is the initial learning rate, $d$ is how much the learning rate should change at each drop (0.5 corresponds to a halving) and $r$ corresponds to the droprate, or how often the rate should be dropped (10 corresponds to a drop every 10 iterations).
+where $\eta_{n}$ is the learning rate at iteration $n$, $\eta_0$ is the initial learning rate, $d$ is how much the learning rate should change at each drop (0.5 corresponds to a halving) and $r$ corresponds to the drop rate, or how often the rate should be dropped (10 corresponds to a drop every 10 iterations).
 The floor function ($\lfloor\dots\rfloor$) here drops the value of its input to 0 for all values smaller than 1.

-Exponential learning schedules are similar to step-based but instead of steps a decreasing exponential function is used.
+Exponential learning schedules are similar to step-based, but instead of steps, a decreasing exponential function is used.
 The mathematical formula for factoring in the decay is:

 where $d$ is a decay parameter.

 Adaptive learning rate

 The issue with learning rate schedules is that they all depend on hyperparameters that must be manually chosen for each given learning session and may vary greatly depending on the problem at hand or the model used.
-To combat this there are many different types of adaptive gradient descent algorithms such as Adagrad, Adadelta, RMSprop, and Adam which are generally built into deep learning libraries such as Keras.
+To combat this, there are many different types of adaptive gradient descent algorithms such as Adagrad, Adadelta, RMSprop, and Adam which are generally built into deep learning libraries such as Keras.